 and ending with the flour.
 Divide the batter evenly between the two cake

-a clean bowl, beat the egg whites until foamy.
+a clean bowl, fitted with the whisk attachment (or with a hand mixer), beat the egg whites until foamy.
 Add the cream of tartar and

 continue beating until soft peaks form.
 Gradually add the sugar and continue to